JeffreyRiggle/my-site/content/blog/building-a-discord-bot/index.md

 }
 ```

-Now if you haven't figured it out the big problem here is it was keyed off of display name.
+If you haven't figured it out yet, the big problem is that the solution keyed off the display name.
 The funny thing about display names in discord is you can change them.
-So, if for instance sally changed their discord name to admin they would get permission to all actions.
+So, if for instance, sally changed their discord name to admin they would get permission to all actions.

-The other area this surfaced was on the web server.
-As I mentioned the interaction with the server when using docker was via an HTTP API.
-This API had no permissioning and that "might" be considered safe if you are only running on your local without the port exposed to the outside world.
-However it it certainly poor form.
-To make matters worse regardless of if you ran in docker or not the HTTP server was always started even though it wasn't needed.
-Looking at this again I was reminded of the [zoom security issue](https://nvd.nist.gov/vuln/detail/cve-2019-13450) around running a local web server.
-If you don't need the web server for the flow maybe you shouldn't run it.
+The other area security issues surfaced was on the web server.
+The interaction with the server when using docker was via an HTTP API.
+This API had no permissioning.
+That choice "might" be considered safe if you are running on your local machine without the port exposed to the outside world.
+However, it is certainly poor form and not secure.
+To make matters worse, regardless of if you ran in docker or not, the HTTP server was always used.
+This was despite the fact it wasn't needed.
+This remindes me of the [zoom security issue](https://nvd.nist.gov/vuln/detail/cve-2019-13450) from 2019 dealing with a local web server.
+If you don't need the web server maybe you shouldn't run it.

 ## Get that bundler out of here

-One thing I immediately regretted seeing when looking back on this project could be summed up with `webpack.config.js`.
-I don't have a great memory of this decision but either I thought it would be wise to bundle my application into a single file or I wanted it bundled to make it easier to download off of GitHub.
-Whatever the true reason is I ended up using webpack to bundle my Node.js application into a single javascript file.
-This required weird things like the mixing of ESM and CJS module systems along with tools like babel.
+Another regret could be summed up with `webpack.config.js`.
+I don't have a great memory of this decision.
+Either I thought it would be perfomant to bundle my Node application, or I a bundled to make it easier to download from GitHub.
+Whatever the reason, I ended up using webpack to bundle my Node.js application.
+As a result, strange tools like babel ended up being a part of my system.

 Every time I upgrade a project the biggest pain point I have is around the build tooling.
 Sadly in this case I inflicted the pain on myself when it was not required.

 ## The features I forgot

-Once again looking through the code of this project I was reminded of some interesting features I forgot to mention and figured I would mention here.
+Looking through the code, I was reminded of some interesting features I had not mentioned before.

 ### Harassment as a feature

-I am not proud of this and I don't even think I fully realized the issue at the time.
+I am not proud of this and I don't think I realized the issue I was creating.
 However I created what I can only describe as the perfect harassment feature.
-You could configure an action to repeat whatever message you wanted to another channel.
-This could allow a user to send a message directly to Robit and it would happily repeat that message.
-I even created the action on my local server for a while and called it whisperbroadcast.
-So the following message "!robit whisperbroadcast Lenny's mother was a hamster and his father smelt of elderberries" would have sent the message to a larger channel to harass poor Lenny.
+You could configure an action to repeat any message you wanted to another channel.
+This could allow a user to send a message directly to Robit and it would happily repeat that message without record of the orignating user.
+I even created the action on my local server for a while and called it "whisperbroadcast".
+In practice the following message "!robit whisperbroadcast Lenny's mother was a hamster and his father smelt of elderberries" send directly to the bot, would have sent the message to a larger channel to harass poor Lenny.

 ### Why shouldn't discord be a music player?

-The other thing I realize I spend an extrodinary amount of time on was finding a way to use discord like a music player.
-I created a set of special actions that wold allow robit to read some part of the file system, gather all the files, and then allow you to play those in a voice channel.
-So if you configured that correctly in the JSON you could do something like "!robit playMusic" which would start a voice channel which would play music to that channel.
+As it turns out, I spend an extrodinary amount of time on turning discord into a music player.
+I created a set of actions that would allow robit to read the file system, gather all the files, and then provide commands for you to play those in a voice channel.
+If you configured that correctly in the JSON, you could do something like "!robit playMusic" which would start a voice channel to play music in that channel.
 You could then control the music with commands like "next", "shuffle", "stop".

 Looking at this code I realized I commited the cardinal sin of Node.js programming.